 The short answer: no.

 The UN appealed for £1 billion to assist 7.6 million people in need in 2017.
-So far, some 70 percent of the budget is funded.
+Only 73 percent of the budget was funded.

-Many humanitarian organisations, including Mercy Corps, are partnering with the U.N., using both private contributions and funding from the international community, to address the urgent needs of innocent people in South Sudan.
+Many humanitarian organizations, including Mercy Corps, are partnering with the U.N., using both private contributions and funding from the international community, to address the urgent needs of innocent people in South Sudan.

 There are many crises we are working to address, but this young and vulnerable country needs more help to avoid further catastrophe and human suffering.